hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step5-tekton-cli.md

 `tkn version`{{execute}}

-Like many command line tools you will also want to add the CLI autocompletion.
+Like many command line tools, you will also want to add the CLI autocompletion.
 As you type lengthy commands the tab key will make the best guess to fill in the command details.

 `source <(tkn completion bash)`{{execute}}